 Elizabeth Gurley Flynn's biographer, Rosalyn Fraad Baxandall, has pointed out: "After a brief marriage she left her husband and returned to her family, and remained with them most of her life.
 Her mother and her sister Kathie, a schoolteacher, raised her son, Fred (1911-1940), who died tragically as the result of an operation."
 Flynn had a love affair with Carlo Tresca and when the relationship came to an end in 1928 she had a breakdown and ceased to be active in politics for the next eight years.

-In 1936 Flynn joined the American Communist Party and wrote a feminist column for his journal, the Daily Worker.
+In 1936 Flynn joined the Communist Party of the United States and wrote a feminist column for his journal, the Daily Worker.
 Two years later she was elected to the national committee.
 She was mainly a figurehead and rarely dissented from the party line and did not question the Great Purge of those Bolsheviks who were accused of being followers of Leon Trotsky.
 As Paul Buhle has pointed out: "The public portrayals of Russia as a virtual paradise for workers and peasants required great credulity, even in the best of times, and the later 1930s were far from the best of times.
 Stalin's purges of the Old Bolsheviks through the Moscow Trials required ideological overkill from American Communists, which baffled and pained their liberal allies."

 Flynn also supported the foreign policy of the Soviet Union.
 It was argued that this was the best way to defeat fascism.
 However, this view took a terrible blow when on 28th August, 1939, Joseph Stalin signed a military alliance with Adolf Hitler, and other leaders of the party decided to support the Nazi-Soviet Pact.
 As John Gates pointed out that this created serious problems for the party.
 "We turned on everyone who refused to go along with our new policy and who still considered Hitler the main foe.
 People whom we had revered only the day before, like Mrs. Roosevelt, we now reviled.
 This was one of the characteristics of Communists which people always found most difficult to swallow - that we could call them heroes one day and villains the next."